-- 4.4 Lawyers should also expressly explain the nature of the specific structure used and its impact on the trustee's position and rights under the ABC Arrangement.
-In particular, the Board is aware of certain ABC Arrangements where neither the Trustee LP nor Second LP owns the ABC Asset(s) but, instead, the Trustee LP benefits from a loan note issued by an entity which does own the ABC Asset(s).
-Particularly where this structure is used, lawyers should consider carefully whether (and, if so, the extent to which) this structure provides any benefit in security terms.
-Clearly, there will be a number of relevant factors to consider here, including: - the identity of the relevant parties; - the existence and precise content of actual (fixed or floating) security or negative pledges; - the extent to which the loan note under the ABC Arrangement is unsecured; - provision for the subordination of other creditors; - other contractual undertakings given by the entity which owns the ABC Asset(s); and/or - the extent of any restrictions on how the issuing entity can deal with the ABC Asset under the ABC Arrangement. - 4.5 There is also a separate requirement for the trustee to certify that, having regard to Appropriate Legal Advice it has received from one or more Appropriate Solicitor(s), the trustee believes that: - the ABC Arrangement is legally binding, valid and enforceable10; - the value of the ABC Investment does not fall to be excluded from the value of the scheme's assets by virtue of regulation 3(b)(iii) of the Pension Protection Fund (Valuation) Regulations 2005 (i.e. it does not breach the employer-related investment restrictions in s40 of the Pensions Act 1995). - 4.6 The legal advice should be provided by a suitably qualified lawyer as set out in the definition of Appropriate Solicitor.
+- the identity of the relevant parties; - the existence and precise content of actual (fixed or floating) security or negative pledges; - the extent to which the loan note under the ABC Arrangement is unsecured; - provision for the subordination of other creditors; - other contractual undertakings given by the entity that owns the ABC Asset(s); and/or - the extent of any restrictions on how the issuing entity can deal with the ABC Asset under the ABC Arrangement. - 4.5 There is also a separate requirement for the trustee to certify that, having regard to Appropriate Legal Advice it has received from one or more Appropriate Solicitor(s), the trustee believes that: - the ABC Arrangement is legally binding, valid and enforceable10; - the value of the ABC Investment does not fall to be excluded from the value of the scheme's assets by virtue of regulation 3(b)(iii) of the Pension Protection Fund (Valuation) Regulations 2005 (i.e. it does not breach the employer-related investment restrictions in s40 of the Pensions Act 1995). - 4.6 The legal advice should be provided by a suitably qualified lawyer as set out in the definition of Appropriate Solicitor.
 The lawyer should not be employed within the Employer's group or by the trustee and should be fully independent of the Employer's group. - 4.7 Please note that the Board will not provide a standard template for the legal advice.
 It is up to the valuer and trustee to obtain the requisite legal advice which fulfils the requirements set out in the ABC Appendix and this Guidance.
-If trustees already have legal advice that could meet the Board's requirements, it would suffice for that advice to be updated, rather than an entirely new piece of advice to be obtained.
+If trustees already have legal advice that could meet the Board's requirements, it would suffice for that advice to be updated, rather than an entirely new piece of advice to be obtained. - 4.8 The legal adviser may make certain assumptions of fact and include caveats in their advice.
+However, neither should unreasonably limit the effect of the advice (e.g. an assumption relating to a party's capacity to enter into the ABC Arrangement is not acceptable unless that party is based overseas and there is an overseas opinion which addresses the capacity of the party to execute the agreement(s)).
+The Board will be looking critically at the use of assumptions and caveats to ensure that the legal advice remains meaningful and is sufficient to allow the valuer to give their advice with confidence.